How to Develop Executive Presence and Improve Your Leadership Impact

 Leaders are successful when their teams are successful.
 But it’s hard for a team to be successful when they’re brow-beaten by an executive with a “my way or the highway” approach.
 And it’s hard for a team to do their best work for a leader who is only concerned about how they look to others.
 I can always tell when a leader is truly committed to the mission — or more committed to looking good, being right or being in control.

-Instead, focus on the mission or purpose of what you are doing for the company, clients and other stakeholders.
+Focus on the mission — a hallmark of authentic leadership — and how it impacts your company, clients, and other stakeholders.
 What’s in it for them?
 Put your attention there, and your communication will have the integrity and earned authority that exudes executive presence.

 Confidence isn’t just good posture.
 True confidence is a combination of strength and warmth that brings people in and builds connections.
 In other words, it makes everyone around you feel at ease by your strength (“I know where to go”) and warmth (“I respect and care for you”).

-Now, there are many ways to communicate confidence as an executive.
+As an executive, there are many ways to demonstrate confidence in leadership and sharpen your executive communication skills.
 You demonstrate confidence in speed of decision making, asking tough questions, admitting vulnerabilities.
 But let’s talk about how to showcase your confidence in conferences, meetings or presentation situations, as that’s where lack of confidence is most on display.

 Move your attention away from your inner critic (that voice inside your head) to connecting with your audience.